Business Ideas

 - Open-ended

-- Specific past behavior
+- Specific past behaviour

 - Reveals real problems